 “Okay.
 Well… can you just think about it, Sheena?”
 Nick asks.
 “If we lose immunity, can you at least consider this might be a good idea?”

 “Yeah, absolutely,” Sheena says.
 “I trust you, Nick.
 Implicitly.
 You know that.
 I’m happy to think it over.”

 “You’re the best,” Nick says, giving her a hug and a kiss on the cheek.
 “You’re like a sister to me, I mean that.”

-“You’re like the brother I wish my parents aborted,” Sheena jokes cheekily.
+“You’re like the brother I wish my parents had given up for adoption,” Sheena jokes cheekily.

 “Wow, rude,” Nick says.
 “And here I am, trying to be open with my emotions,” he says sarcastically.

 “You need to have emotions to be open with them, you sociopath,” Sheena jibes.
 They both laugh as they continue collecting wood.